-GeneMark Homepage (Dr. M. Borodovsky, Georgia Institute of Technology Atlanta, U.S.A.) offers a family of programs for ORF analysis.
+GeneMark Homepage (M. Borodovsky, Georgia Institute of Technology Atlanta, U.S.A.) offers a family of programs for ORF analysis.
 This site links one to a growing number of programs for modeling phage, bacterial, and eukaryotic data.
 Extensive control is possible with the data output, i.e. one can request the nucleotide and protein sequence of the ORFs.
-This service can also be accessed at EMBL.
-Accuracy.

 Prodigal (Prokaryotic Dynamic Programming Genefinding Algorithm) is a microbial (bacterial and archaeal) gene finding program developed at Oak Ridge National Laboratory and the University of Tennessee.
 Key features of Prodigal include (a)Speed: It can analyze an entire microbial genome in 30 seconds or less; (b) Accuracy: It possesses a very sophisticated ribosomal binding site scoring system that enables it to locate the translation initiation site with great accuracy (96% of the 5' ends in the Ecogene data set are located correctly); (c) Specificity: Prodigal's false positive rate compares favorably with other gene identification programs, and usually falls under 5%; and (d) GC-Content Indifferent: It performs well even in high GC genomes, (Reference: Hyatt D et al. 2010.
 Bioinformatics 28:2223-2230).